-The RPM HT/M system is using cloud technology.
-The SORN does not require - amendment or revision.
-The SORN for the system covers cloud usage and storage. - 4.
-System Changes - J. Will the completion of this PIA will result in circumstances that require changes to business processes?
-Yes. - K. Will the completion of this PIA could potentially result in technology changes?
-Yes
+The SORN does not require amendment or revision.

+4. System Changes

+- J. Will the completion of this PIA will result in circumstances that require changes to business processes?
+No. - K. Will the completion of this PIA could potentially result in technology changes?
+No.